Rolando Vargas

 Rolando Vargas is the head tennis coach for the Troy Trojans men's tennis team.
-He was previously the head coach of the Radford Highlanders men's tennis team in 2018, as well the head coach for the AUM Warhawks men's and women's tennis teams.
+He was previously the head coach of the Radford Highlanders men's tennis team in 2018, as well as the head coach for the AUM Warhawks men's and women's tennis teams from 2010 to 2017.
+He holds the record for most wins in women’s tennis history at Auburn University at Montgomery, including four National Championships.
+Additionally, both of his men’s and women’s teams were undefeated for six consecutive years in every conference tournament in which they competed.
+He was inducted into the Hall of Fame on March 23, 2024.

-Vargas is a graduate of Troy University and former player for the Trojans.
+Vargas is a graduate of Troy University and a former player for the Trojans.
 He played professionally after graduating from college, achieving a career-high ATP ranking of 839.